Teaching Personal Safety Skills to Children and Youth

 We offer a variety of workshops offering hands-on, relevant, and fun learning experiences.
 Visit our California Workshop schedule for public classes.
 You can also organize a private workshop for your group.

-Ages 3-6 Starting Strong with Kidpower Workshop (50 minutes)
+Ages 3-6 Kidpower Starting Strong Workshop (50 minutes)

 Enjoy an introduction to People Safety Skills with your young child.
 Storytelling, puppets and interactive role plays introduce simple but powerful skills to handle unkind words, check first before touching something unsafe, move away from someone doing unsafe things such as throwing sand or playing too roughly, and get help from you effectively, even when you are busy.